• Home

 The deep-well breakthrough

 In 2005 I was satisfied to sell the business and step out of commerce.
-In 2013, the Dankoff Solar Pumps division was re-acquired by Dennis Austin of Solar Power & Pump Co.
+In 2013, the Dankoff Solar Pumps division was re-acquired by Solar Power & Pump Co.
 It's a perfect compliment—The Dankoff Solar Pumps division is strong in surface pumps while the SunRotor division is strong in submersibles, including helical rotor pumps and AC pump controllers.
-In 2021, the company was purchased by Neil Bacoski.
+In 2021, that company was purchased by Neil Bacoski.
 Neil is highly dedicated, ethical, and capable.
 I stay in friendly contact, and am honored to see my old company in good hands.

 Now I focus on research, education, writing and consulting.
 I stay updated, and keep an eye on the future.
 I am a free agent with no financial ties in the industry.